How to start your Preparation for CAT Verbal SectionAnisha Mukhija

 Option 2: Use Online Tools

-There are many reading tools and apps available which could help in preparation of vocabulary and also there are some sites which specially host article that are nice collected from newspaper and various other sources.
+There are many reading tools and apps available which could help in the preparation of vocabulary and also there are some sites which especially host articles that are nicely collected from newspapers and various other sources.

 Part C of Verbal Skill Development: Grammar

+That’s all covered for now!
+I hope you found this article on how to prepare for CAT Verbal section useful.
 These are the three simple things that you need to begin with.
-As CAT-2018 approaches, these tips would become more specific in nature.
+As CAT-2020 season starts, these tips would become more specific in nature.
 Prepare a small plan of what you wish to do with Verbal Ability and start your preparation on the go.
 Let’s make this an exercise in collaborative learning.